 This could include pungent, Thai-style offerings such as sriracha, which are strong garlic/red chile/sugar sauces.
 It could refer to a sweeter, lighter red chile sauce as well, or even a spicy kind of paste called a sambal.
 Asian sauces could also be chile or non-chile varieties like fish sauces, soy sauces, or sweet and sour sauces.

 An Asian-style condiment originating from Thailand that typically uses red fermented peppers, garlic, and sugar, along with vinegar and salt.
+Usually has a strong presence of sweet chiles and bitter garlic.

 Caribbean Style Sauce